ChickenProp/chickenprop.github.com/drafts/life-has-a-cruel-symmetry.md

 I realize I have not been touching the world.
 I direct my attention back outwards.
 Over 2<sup>8</sup> seconds have passed.
 I did not notice more masons going silent, but fortunately I keep records.

 Checking them, another panic starts to rise in me.
-I thought I had considered the worst - well, no. I had considered the worst of the possibilites *that came to mind*, and I hadn't even thought to search for other possibilities.
+I thought I had considered the worst.
+But no, I had merely considered the worst of the possibilites *that came to mind*, and I hadn't even thought to search for other possibilities.
 A new one suddenly looms very large: what if the world is *not even rectangular*?

 I scratch myself.
 Should I think about how to act, if so?
 But that doesn't seem urgent.
 First I shall examine the world in more detail, to avoid making the same mistake twice.